 Goggles Mel, The Paula J Riley Story

 I would often help Paula read lines and prepare monologues.
-She was putting together several comedy monologues for audition purposes.
-She was working on Neil Simon’s The Prisoner of Second Ave.
+She was putting together several comedy monologues for audition purposes and was working on Neil Simon’s The Prisoner of Second Ave.

 She chose the scene in the second act where Edna is commiserating with her husband Mel about loosing her job because her employer went out of business.